AntonSobolev/AntonSobolev.github.io/_pages/research.md

 <p style="font-family:'Courier New'">
              ■━┓ [Technology & Protest]

-   ┣━[’13] Well-Organized Play: Symbolic Politics and the Effect of the Pro-Putin Rallies

-   ┃  *Problems of Post-Communism*, 2013, 60(2): 24-39 (with R. Smyth and I.Soboleva)
+ &nbsp;&nbsp;  ┣━[’13] Well-Organized Play: Symbolic Politics and the Effect of the Pro-Putin Rallies &nbsp;&nbsp;  ┃  *Problems of Post-Communism*, 2013, 60(2): 24-39 (with R. Smyth and I.Soboleva)

-   ┣━[’19] Stability of Revolutionary Governments In The Face of Mass Protest

-   ┃  European Journal of Political Economy, 2013, 60(2): 24-39 (with R. Smyth and I.Soboleva)

-   ┣━[’20] News and Geolocated Social Media Accurately Measure Protest Size Variation

-   ┗━[   ] Protest Fragmentation
+ &nbsp;&nbsp;  ┣━[’19] Stability of Revolutionary Governments In The Face of Mass Protest &nbsp;&nbsp;  ┃  European Journal of Political Economy, 2013, 60(2): 24-39 (with R. Smyth and I.Soboleva) &nbsp;&nbsp;  ┣━[’20] News and Geolocated Social Media Accurately Measure Protest Size Variation &nbsp;&nbsp;  ┗━[   ] Protest Fragmentation

 </p>